Epilepsy in ChildrenSymptoms, Doctors, Treatments, Advances & More

 Your child's health care provider can tell you more about the specific type of seizure your child may have:

-Most of the time, the seizure is similar to the one before it.
+Some children can have more than one type of seizure.
+Most of the time, the seizure is similar to the one before it, although that may change over time.
 Some children have a strange sensation before a seizure.
 Sensations may be tingling, smelling an odor that is not actually there, feeling fear or anxiety for no reason or having a sense of déjà vu (feeling that something has happened before).
 This is called an aura.

 Treatment for epilepsy includes: